roninoss/create-expo-stack/contributing.md

-# Welcome to the Expo Stack contributing guide
+# Welcome to the rn.new contributing guide

-Thank you for investing your time to contribute to Create Expo Stack!
+Thank you for investing your time to contribute to rn.new!

 In this guide, you will get an overview of the contribution workflow from opening an issue to creating, reviewing, and merging a PR.

 ## New contributor guide

-Use this documentation and [](https://link.excalidraw.com/l/398AFcdY0wd/1GY4R99h31c) to gain an understanding of how Create Expo Stack works and how to contribute to the project.
+Use this documentation and [diagram](https://link.excalidraw.com/l/398AFcdY0wd/1GY4R99h31c) to gain an understanding of how rn.new works and how to contribute to the project.

 ## What can I contribute to?

 Before delving deeper on the collaborarion worflow, let's talk about what kind of contributions can be made.
-Make sure to refer to this [architectural diagram](https://link.excalidraw.com/l/398AFcdY0wd/1GY4R99h31c) to understand how the CLI, installers and template scaffolding works in `create-expo-stack`.
+Make sure to refer to this [architectural diagram](https://link.excalidraw.com/l/398AFcdY0wd/1GY4R99h31c) to understand how the CLI, installers and template scaffolding works in `rn-new`.

 There are three main things you can usually contribute to:

-- **Docs**: Anything that would improve the documentation for Expo Stack (typo corrections, fact checking, benchmarks, updates, and/or guides).
+- **Docs**: Anything that would improve the documentation for rn.new (typo corrections, fact checking, benchmarks, updates, and/or guides).

 - **CLI**: If you would like to add a currently unsupported feature (a new styling library, auth providers, and/or a new CLI flag), you'll probably be submitting a new template, generator, and/or new CLI prompts.